Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # What is EngageUI?
 ### A simpler, keyboard-focused alternative to WIMP
-EngageUI is a simpler, keyboard-focused alternative
-to the prevalent WIMP GUI paradigm.
 EngageUI is an activity based UI paradigm
 that is always focused on the user's current activity when interacting with the UI.
-It is designed to use keyboard input for all user controls
+It uses keyboard input for all user controls
 with the mouse being used, if needed, for onscreen space selection only.
 EngageUI apps have less cluttered screens and are easier to use for their users.
 They are also easier to design and implement for the developer.